apoplexe/fridge-meal/README.md

-# La Dose
+# Fridge meal

-This webapp is made for matching a list of products with a list of recipes
+An app made for matching a list of products with a list of recipes.

 ## Getting Started